-Timothy Naftali is the director of the Richard Nixon Presidential Library and Museum, a part of the National Archives and Records Administration.
+Timothy Naftali served as director of the Richard Nixon Presidential Library and Museum, a part of the National Archives and Records Administration, from 2007 to 2011.
 Then Archivist of the United States Allen Weinstein appointed Naftali director-designate of the Nixon Library in April 2006.
 Naftali served as director of the Nixon Presidential Materials Staff at the National Archives from October 2006 until a federal Nixon Library was established within the system of presidential libraries on July 11, 2007.

 Before joining the National Archives, Naftali taught history at several universities, including the University of Virginia, where he also served as director of the Presidential Recordings Program at the Miller Center of Public Affairs.
 There he oversaw a team of researchers who transcribed and annotated meetings and telephone conversations secretly recorded by Presidents Roosevelt, Truman, Eisenhower, Kennedy, Johnson, and Nixon.